-Your family is going to love this hearty Ravioli Lasagna made with an Impossible Burger Bolognese.
+Your family is going to love this hearty Ravioli Lasagna made with plant-based Bolognese.
 It tastes and cooks just like meat from cows, but it’s meat from plants!

 As a society (especially Americans) we eat more meat than we should.
 Even as a restaurant chef I felt it was my duty to fill the plate.